ncayllahua/GigisPizzaHOL/microservices/hol5967_userguide.md

 ![](./images/image127.png)

 To your tenancy details:
+Important note: be aware that in the project that you downloaded before, appears the name **wedoinfra** as object_storage_namespace, because that was the onbject_storage_namespace of the tenancy used to create the HOL, please change that name for your **object_storage_namespace** in all the jobs.

 To check the name of your region identifier go to the table in this url:

 <https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm>